pierpaolo28/pierpaolo28.github.io/_publications/Thoughts.md

       <div class="thought-content">
         <p>The way we direct AI video models like Google Veo is evolving from a technical instruction into a true creative art.
 Interestingly, the best way to understand this new art form is by looking at one of the oldest: the novel.</p>
         <p>The way we craft prompts is strikingly similar to how history's greatest novelists chose their words.
 Your prompt is your prose, and your style dictates the entire visual narrative.
 Are you a minimalist like Hemingway, or do you follow the García Márquez approach?</p>
         <p>There is no "better" style.
 The most effective creators will be those who can move between both.
-It’s the difference between giving an instruction and telling a story.</p>
+It's the difference between giving an instruction and telling a story.</p>
       </div>
       <a href="https://www.linkedin.com/posts/pierpaolo28_ai-artificialintelligence-googleveo-activity-7368541953703043072-_XId" target="_blank" class="thought-cta">View on LinkedIn</a>
     </div>